Hailey-Ross/webmap/README.md

 Live web-based map showing the locations of players and other info about the server.
 Created by [Kibook](https://github.com/kibook/) with edits by [Hailey](https://github.com/Hailey-Ross/)

-# Coming Soon
+# Added Features

 - Password Protection
-- Playerlist should now Scroll
+- Playerlist now Scrolls

 # Examples